The disappointing outcome of the Super mistake in disinterest in this asset is avoidable. We urge attention to your Super on a regular basis.

 How to manage your Super to avoid mistakes

 Apart from doing as much research as you can on the various matters that are at play in your financial world – seek advice.
 Advice from a qualified, experienced professional adviser such as our team at Continuum Financial Planners Pty Ltd, will help keep your mind at ease and guide you toward achieving your goals.
-You can contact us by phone (on 07-3421 3456), or go directly to Book A Meeting with one of our advisers.
+To arrange an appointment with one of our team –

-(This article was posted in August 2024.
-It may occasionally be refreshed/ updated.)
+(This article was posted by us in August 2024.
+We occasionally refresh/ update it, most recently in July 2025.)